Patricia Johanson: The House and Garden Commission (1969)

-Plant drawings for projects: 1974-78
+Plant drawings for projects: 1974–1978

-In the 1970s, Johanson began a family and settled in upstate New York, where she has lived ever since.
+In the 1970s, Johanson began a family and settled in upstate New York, where she lived ever since.
 She left the vibrant New York art scene for a 19th-century farmhouse on the rural Buskirk property of Eugene Goossen.
 Her first son, Alvar, was born in 1973 (followed by Gerrit in 1978 and Nathaniel in 1980).
 Here she was in constant touch with the natural seasons, but childrearing left only snatches of time to work.

 Her solution was to make tiny drawings of plants during the day and at night to transform them into designs for large-scale projects.
 At this time, she also studied botany texts.
 This was a new process: instead of depending on inspiration, she rendered nature in a straightforward way.

-Water and color garden designs: 1980-85
+Water and color garden designs: 1980–1985

 In the 1980s, even as Johanson began her first built projects, she created several series of project drawings for gardens and fountains that emphasize water and color in the form of gigantic flowers, butterfly wings or snakes.
 For example, Tidal Color Gardens (1981–82) increase the visibility of tides, with images of butterfly wings or flowers changing as water flows in and out.
 The O’Keeffe/Equivalents-Color Garden are drawings for earth sculptures in the form of a butterfly wing with color patterns based on Alfred Stieglitz photographs of O’Keeffe.

-Project commissions: 1981-present
+Project commissions: From 1981

-Fair Park Lagoon, Dallas (1981-1986)
+Fair Park Lagoon, Dallas (1981–1986)

 Johanson's first built project was commissioned in 1981 to restore Fair Park's Leonhardt Lagoon, which was then in a badly degraded state.
 To solve the problems of an eroded shoreline, murky water and algal bloom, Johanson devised large sculptural forms that broke up wave action and selected indigenous plantings as microhabitats for wildlife.
-The gigantic, terra cotta-colored gunite sculptures, which doubled as pathways for human visitors and perches for birds and turtles, take the form of a Delta Duck-Potato (Sagittaria platyphylla) and a Spider Brake Fern (Pteris multifida).
+The gigantic, terra cotta–colored gunite sculptures, which doubled as pathways for human visitors and perches for birds and turtles, take the form of a Delta Duck-Potato (Sagittaria platyphylla) and a Spider Brake Fern (Pteris multifida).
 Today Leonhardt Lagoon is a functioning ecosystem in the heart of Dallas, where it also serves as a place of education and recreation.
 This is one of the earliest examples of art as bioremediation.
-For this and other large-scale urban projects, she works with a variety of experts, including scientists, engineers, and city planners, as well as local citizen groups.
+For this and other large-scale urban projects, she worked with a variety of experts including scientists, engineers, and city planners, as well as with local citizen groups.

+The Patricia Johanson Foundation, dedicated to promoting greater public interest in the artist's legacy, public design, ecological art, and multi-functional infrastructure, was established in 2023.